grnet/okeanos-LoD/webapp/api-doc/docs/ApplicationUpload.md

 Application upload call, given an authentication token through the header authentication, will firstly check the validity of the token.
 If the token is invalid, the API will reply with a "401 Unauthorized" code.
-If the token is valid, the API will reply with a "202 ACCEPTED" code and will start uploading the provided application to Pithos.
+If the token is valid, the API will reply with a "202 ACCEPTED" code and will start uploading the provided application to Pithos+.

 ## Basic Parameters